paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 #### Amendments
 2014—Subsec. (d)(1).
 Pub.
 L. 113–291, § 1071(e)(3)(A), substituted “before January 2, 2013” for “before the date of the enactment of the National Defense Authorization Act for Fiscal Year 2013”.

 Subsec. (d)(2).
 Pub.
-L. 113–291, § 1071(e)(3)(B), substituted “on or after January 2, 2013” for “on or after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2013”
+L. 113–291, § 1071(e)(3)(B), substituted “on or after January 2, 2013” for “on or after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2013”.

+#### Termination of Reporting Requirements
+For termination, effective Dec.
+31, 2021, of provisions of this section requiring submittal of annual reports to Congress, see section 1061 of Pub.
+L. 114–328, set out as a note under [section 111 of this title](./chapter-002-department-of-defense.md#section-111).

 <a id="section-2276"></a>